digidotcom/python-devicecloud/docs/sci.rst

 SCI Overview
 ------------

-Provide access to the device cloud Server Command Interface used for sending messages to devices connected to the device cloud.
+Provide access to Device Cloud Server Command Interface used for sending messages to devices connected to Device Cloud.

 SCI API Documentation
 ---------------------